Welcome to tail.trade

 Perpetual futures on team strength indices.

 Each market on tail.trade tracks a team strength index powered by the KOPS oracle.
-The index reflects a team's competitive strength based on match results, market consensus, and live event signals.
-When you have a position, you are speculating on whether a team's strength index will go up or down — you do not have any ownership stake in the club.
+The index reflects how strong a team is based on their results, current form, and what the market expects.
+When you hold a position, you're speculating on whether that team's strength will go up or down — you don't have any ownership stake in the club.

 Available Leagues